OchoaLab/genio/README.md

 # genio <img src="man/figures/logo.png" alt="Gen I/O" align="right" />

 The `genio` (GENetics I/O) package provides easy-to-use and efficient readers and writers for formats in genetics research.
-Currently targets plink and eigenstrat formats (more to come).
+Currently targets Plink, Eigenstrat, and GCTA formats (more to come).
-Plink BED/BIM/FAM formats are fully supported.
+Plink BED/BIM/FAM and GCTA GRM formats are fully supported.
-Lightning fast `read_bed` and `write_bed` (written in Rcpp) reads and writes genotypes between native R matrices and plink BED format.
+Lightning fast `read_bed` and `write_bed` (written in Rcpp) reads and writes genotypes between native R matrices and Plink BED format.
 `make_*` functions create default FAM and BIM files to go with simulated genotype data.
 Otherwise, the package consists of wrappers for `readr` functions that add missing extensions and column names (often absent in these files).